13 Free Content Creation Tools to Give Your B2B Content a Boost

-Below are some of our favorite free content creation tools and resources to up your content game.
+Not sure how to create the type of content your audience will read and share?
+Below are our favorite free content creation tools and resources to up your content game.

 Free Content Research Tools

-Most people have heard of Answer The Public, but that’s because it works in offers valuable insights that often aren’t available with many other free research tools without a barrage of ads and pop-ups. enter in a keyword or phrase related to your industry or what you want to write about, and answer the public will suggest options based on Bing and Google’s autosuggest feature.
-This is a great tool if you know the topic you want to write about, but aren’t sure of the angle.
+You may have heard of Answer The Public, but you might not be making the most of the tool’s valuable insights.
+Enter in a keyword or phrase related to your industry or what you want to write about, and Answer the Public suggests topics and long-tail keywords based on Bing and Google’s autosuggest feature.
+This is a great tool if you know the topic you want to write about, but aren’t sure what angle to take.

-BuzzSumo It’s mainly a paid to a, but they do offer shortened versions of their paid result for free.
-Essentially, you put in a topic or keyword and it will show you the most popular articles calculated through social media shares on that specific topic.
-You can narrow down the results by when it was published (e.g. in last week, month, year, etcetera) or you filter by content type, language, and other specifications to narrow down your search results.
+BuzzSumo is mainly a paid tool, but they offer shortened versions of their paid result for free.
+Type in a topic or keyword and see the most popular articles calculated through social media shares on that specific topic.
+You can filter results by when it was published (e.g. in last week, month, year, etcetera) or content type, language, and other specifications.

 Free Content Creation Tools